brsh/HomeLab/Fanspeed/readme.md

   work?
 I'm working on adjusting the event log code to include the write-verbose text to see where the problem lies.
 I plan to also capture ipmitool's error output so I can write that too.

+Note: Neither of these happens everytime.
+As it is, both have only happened once in unrelated reboots/shutdowns.

 ### Important variables:
 * `$IDRACUSer`: the username to use to access the iDrac
   * Notes: if you leave the variables blank, the script will: